 Visionary Woman Awards Gala

-Moore College of Art & Design presented the 2013 Visionary Woman Award to Kathy Butterly '86 and Ann King Lagos on September 18th.
+Moore College of Art & Design presented the Visionary Woman Award to Helen W. Drutt English, Janet Fish and Nicole Miller on September 23rd, 2014.
 The annual Visionary Woman Awards celebrate exceptional women who have made significant contributions to the arts and are national leaders in their fields.

-Each year, Moore hosts 300 guests that include sponsors as well as alumnae, students, staff, faculty and friends to honor the Visionary Woman Awardees during an evening ceremony and gala dinner.
+Each year, Moore hosts 300 guests that include sponsors as well as alumni, students, staff, faculty and friends to honor the Visionary Woman Awardees during an evening ceremony and gala dinner.

 The Elizabeth Greenfield Zeidman Lecture